dpopkov/learn/hfdp/README.md

 The Adapter Pattern converts the interface of a class into another interface the clients expect.
 Adapter lets classes work together that couldn't otherwise because of incompatible interfaces.

+The Facade Pattern provides a unified interface to a set of interfaces in a subsystem.
+Facade defines a higher level interface that makes the subsystem easier to use.

+Facades and Adapters may wrap multiple classes, but a facade's intent is to __simplify__, while an adapter's is to __convert__ the interface to something different.